wvchallenges/se-challenge-payroll/README.md

 	   - From a logic standpoint:
 		   - I attempted to test many edge cases through the csv file
 		   - For example, I would upload the same file twice (under a different name), and make sure all the values in amount paid would double
-		   - I also tested when employees were were paid twice on a single day, paid during both pay periods, paid during a single period, and also paid on the exact middle date to make sure all of that responds correctly
+		   - I also tested when employees were paid twice on a single day, paid during both periods, paid during a single period, and also paid on the exact middle date of the month
 		   - Other edge cases I tested was when the csv was completely empty
 		   - Although the README said there would not be a malformed csv, I decided to check cases like that too, and made sure my program responded appropriately
 	   - From a UX standpoint: